jzanetti/Sijin_nix/docs/source/Basics.rst

        - ``nix-channel --update``

-.. list-table:: Build (used to build a package defined with the Nix Expression Language)
+.. list-table:: Build (see Advanced for more details)
    :widths: 30 40 60
    :header-rows: 1